Poor fiscal policy, politics a hindrance: central bankers

-MEXICO CITY (Reuters) - Fiscal policy and politics risk undermining central bankers’ efforts to revive the global economy, top central bank officials warned on Tuesday, as a potentially devastating debt default loomed in the United States.
+MEXICO CITY, Oct 15 (Reuters) - Fiscal policy and politics risk undermining central bankers’ efforts to revive the global economy, top central bank officials warned on Tuesday, as a potentially devastating debt default loomed in the United States.

 Washington is locked in a bitter budget battle that has partially shut down the federal government.
 The U.S. Federal Reserve has repeatedly warned the impasse creates serious headwinds for growth and hiring and could inflict another recession if it triggers a U.S. default.